scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 under such situations and continue to perform well under normality.
 In addition, serious issues still exist even when examining light-tailed and skewed distributions (e.g., lognormal), and statistics other than the sample mean (e.g., T).
-These finding will be discussed in the following section.
+These findings will be discussed in the following section.

 Student’s t-distribution
 ------------------------

-Another common statistic is the T-value obtained from Student's t-test.
+Another common statistic is the T value obtained from Student's t-test.
 As will be demonstrated, T is more sensitive to violations of normality than the sample mean (which has already been shown to not be robust).
 This is despite the fact that the t-distribution is also bell shaped, light tailed, and